Collecting Today for Tomorrow: Documenting COVID-19 in Singapore

 The global COVID-19 pandemic is affecting all of us in Singapore.
 The National Library Board (NLB) is working on preserving these stories and experiences for future generations.
 NLB has been archiving websites, collecting photographs and ephemera relating to COVID-19.
 However, we need your help to create a fuller record of our day-to-day experiences.

-NLB is inviting you to help us collect or document this important period from now until 31 December 2020.
+NLB is inviting you to help us collect or document this important period.
 These can include videos, audio recordings, photographs, flyers, posters, blogs, journals and diaries.
 You may either submit materials of which you are the owner or creator, or nominate websites and content.
 In the case of the latter, NLB will reach out to the owner for permission to add the content to our national collection.

 We are also keen to support organisations and communities with an interest in documenting COVID-19 or are already working on a similar project.
 Please get in touch via NLB_Document_Covid19@nlb.gov.sg